 Narration is a form of Assessment

 The reason narration is so popular in homeschooling is that narration is a form of assessment.
-By listening to our children narrate, or having them tell about the project they produced, we quickly check for understanding WITHOUT giving question and answer assignments or tests.
-Anytime you can encorporate more student directed learning options it’s a win-win.
+By listening to our children narrate, or having them tell about the project they produced, we quickly check for understanding WITHOUT giving question-and-answer assignments or tests.
+Anytime you can incorporate more student directed learning options it’s a win-win.

-If you would like to try the technique of using narration in your home or classroom The Homeschool Holiday team has put together a list of TRIED AND TRUE activities that work in BOTH!
-You also get a brief overview of the Charlotte Mason educational philosophy included.
+If you would like to try the technique of using narration in your home or classroom The Happy Hive Homeschooling team has put together a list of TRIED AND TRUE activities that work in BOTH!
+You also get an overview of the Charlotte Mason educational philosophy.

 If you’d like to learn more about Homeschooling methods, including the Charlotte Mason Method, Check out our post: WHAT ARE THE DIFFERENT METHODS OF HOMESCHOOLING?